Fine Arts Competition 2026

 Timeline

-Step 2: Submit a process update video and photos of you with your art, explaining your process (suggested submission: Feb 15, latest Feb 28)
+Step 2: Submit 1st progress update video and photos of you with your art, explaining your process (suggested by 15 Feb, latest by 28 Feb)

-Update 3: Submit a process update video and photos of you with your art, explaining your process (suggested submission: Feb 22, latest Feb 28)
+Step 3: Submit 2nd progress update video and photos of you with your art, explaining your process (suggested by 22 Feb, latest by 28 Feb)

-Feb 28: Submit final photos and videos of your completed piece, and make sure all updates are also submitted by this date to ensure eligibility.
+Step 4: Submit final piece photos and videos of your completed piece, and make sure all updates are also submitted by this date to ensure eligibility (by 28 Feb)

 Judging Criteria